-The Melbourne Tigers are one of Australia’s most recognisable and successful basketball brands and have been operating for more than 75 years.
+The first of our top ranked basketball clubs in Melbourne is the the Melbourne Tigers basketball club.
+The Tigers are one of the most recognisable and successful basketball clubs in Melbourne, and even Australia, and have been operating for more than 75 years.

 At a junior level, the club exists to help young boys and girls develop into resilient young men and women, armed with the right values and skills to help them in adulthood.
 This is achieved through the sport of basketball, while having a lot of fun along the way.

 The Melbourne Tigers currently run over 50 teams across junior boys and girls programs in the Basketball Victoria Junior Leagues (VJBL), thus providing players the opportunity to compete at the highest level in the state.

 Boys and girls between 8 years and 12 years can attend the Melbourne Tigers Development sessions at the Oakleigh Recreation Centre on Sunday afternoons from July to September each year.
 Sessions are from 12pm to 2pm.

 Melbourne Tigers Juniors caters for the more athletic kids who have a competitive nature.

 They have teams for both boys and girls in the junior competition for U12’s through to U18’s and try outs for these teams are held in October each year.

 Image Credit: basketball.net.au